Parts and service are available for current VIBROPLEX and BENCHER products.

 Once you've got your part numbers, there are 3 ways to order.
 1) Phone: Call us at (865) 309-5073 with Visa, MasterCard, or Discover.
 We are open 8:30 a.m.- 5:30 p.m.
 U.S. Eastern time Monday-Friday.
 2) By email: Send an email to email@example.com with the part quantities, part numbers, description.
 We will then total your order and email you a PayPal payment request, which you can pay with either PayPal funds or a major credit card.
 3) By regular U.S. mail.
 Print out the parts list, write what items you need on it and mail it with a check, money order, or credit card information to us directly.
 Our address is Vibroplex, 1001 N. Broadway St., Knoxville, TN 37917.

 Service: Service is available on current models of Vibroplex keys built 1945 to the present day and most Bencher items.
-We charge a $45 standard flat fee for service work on usual repairs.
+We do not service pre-1945 Vibroplex keys. $45 standard flat fee for service work on usual repairs.
 A usual repair would be a key that perhaps needs a few replacement parts, needs disassembly and cleaning, adjusting etc. Standard service is disassemble the key to the base, clean the base, clean all the parts, replace anything heavily corroded, re-assemble, test and adjust so the key is ready to use.
 The cost of any parts replaced is additional to the $45 flat service fee.
 Keys that will need extra labor work above the $45 standard fee are ones that are heavily rusted out/damaged, multiple broken parts, mostly or completely disassembled or have some other major issues.
 You may email or phone prior to sending items for repair to assure we have parts available and can do service work on your key, but this is not required.
 Do not mail a check for $45 with your key - there are return shipping costs and parts may need replacing.
 We will contact you for payment after service is complete.

 TECHNICAL DATA, CURRENT MODELS: